A few virtual hiccups, abundant global relief as Biden puts the U.S. back in the game on climate efforts

 There were no whispered tete-a-tetes off to one side, no chance encounters in the hallway, no awkward “family photo” of the assembled leaders.
 Biden, a glad-handing pol who relished representing the United States on the global stage during his time as vice president, was left fidgeting at his seat, placed at a socially distant remove from climate envoy John F. Kerry and Secretary of State Antony Blinken.

-The slick production value of videos produced for the session, showing renewable energy operations and gorgeous natural vistas, was not always matched by world leaders Zooming in from sometimes badly lit offices around the world.
+The slick production value of videos produced for the session, showing renewable energy operations and gorgeous natural vistas, was not always matched by world leaders Zooming in from sometimes badly lighted offices around the world.

 Joining live from far-flung time zones, they sometimes missed their cues or forgot about the mute button.
-There was echo-y audio, buzzy audio, no audio at all.
-Russian President Vladimir Putin sat in awkward silence for nearly two minutes, unable to hear as Secretary of State Antony Blinken tried several times to introduce him.
+There was echoey audio, buzzy audio, no audio.
+Russian President Vladimir Putin sat in awkward silence for nearly two minutes, unable to hear as Blinken tried several times to introduce him.

 When the technology was smooth, sometimes leaders’ rhetoric was not.